Church fund buys Concordia Portland campus at auction for $3 million

 Minutes from a November 2019 meeting do show the board approved the LCEF’s purchase of another $5 million in Concordia Portland debt from KeyBank; at the same meeting, it resolved to never again “approve any financial action to the benefit of [Concordia Portland]“ until the school “addressed the issues regarding the Gender and Sexuality Resource Center” which opened on campus earlier that year.

 LCMS president Matthew Harrison was obsessed with what he considered Concordia Portland’s light-handed approach to the student-run Queer Straight Alliance on campus.
-He sent letters and envoys demanding the school shut down the club, but students fought to keep it open.
+He sent letters and envoys to Portland demanding the school shut down the club, but students fought to keep it open.
 In 2018, bemoaning the activism and “very pro-gay” environment in Portland, Harrison told an LCMS assembly in Indiana that “it finally may be the case that we simply cannot operate a Christian Lutheran university in that context.”

 In January of 2020, another top church official told another LCMS assembly in Indiana that “things are being done to deal with the one case in Portland and it’s really the leadership of our president [Harrison]…he could exert that force because he’s in charge of all the doctrine and practice of our church body.”